 Our Board of Directors is comprised of nine members, including the Chairman, divided into three classes as described under "Term of Directors" above.
 Other than Mr. Todd Hornbeck, who serves as our President, Chief Executive Officer and Chairman, there are no other members of the Company's management that serve on the Board.
 Seven of the nine Board members are independent as contemplated under Commission and NYSE requirements.
-We have three committees of the Board-audit, compensation and nominating/corporate governance- that are comprised solely of independent directors, including their chairs.
+We have three committees of the Board-audit, compensation and nominating/corporate governance-that are comprised solely of independent directors, including their chairs.
 The Board may also establish other committees from time to time as necessary to facilitate the management of the business and affairs of the Company and to comply with the corporate governance rules of the NYSE.
 The Company has a lead independent director who chairs and oversees the executive sessions of the non-management directors (generally meeting at least quarterly) and independent directors (meeting at least annually).
 Of the eight non-management members of the Board, six have served as executive officers of public companies (two of whom are currently serving or have served in the combined positions of chairman and chief executive officer).
 All of our non-management directors, including the seven independent directors, have significant experience with Board processes, and specifically their role and responsibilities in oversight on behalf of the Company's stockholders.
 For additional information regarding our directors' backgrounds, see "Term of Directors" above.
-The existence and leadership of our lead independent directors for substantial independent oversight of the Company.
+The existence and leadership of our lead independent director, the committee chairs and the committee members, all being independent directors, and the seven to two independent majority of the Board provides for substantial independent oversight of the Company.